Development of mesopore-containing CON-type zeolite with unique acidic and catalytic properties†

-The development of mesoporosity on the zeolite framework is an effective method to enhance the catalytic performance in methanol-to-olefins reaction.
-Mesopore-containing CON-type boroaluminosilicate zeolite was prepared by the alkaline-treatment based on the post-synthetic hydrothermal treatment in NH4OH solution containing cetyltrimethylammonium bromide.
-The change in the concentration of NH4OH solution led to the CON zeolites with the different mesopore volumes.
-The effects of NH4OH concentration on the structural properties of the treated samples were investigated by XRD, N2 adsorption, SEM, TEM, and 11B, 27Al, and 29Si MAS NMR analyse.
-In addition, in-situ FTIR with pyridine and 2,4,6-trimethylpyridine as probe molecules were applied to investigate the acidic properties.
-In methanol-to-olefins (MTO) reaction, the mesopore-containing CON-type zeolite showed a longer catalytic life than the parent zeolite.
-The enhanced catalytic properties could be attributed to the dual effects of alkaline-treatment on the porosity and acidity modification.
+The development of the mesoporosity of zeolite frameworks is an effective method to enhance the catalytic performance in the methanol-to-olefin reaction.
+Mesopore-containing CON-type boroaluminosilicate zeolite was prepared by the alkaline treatment based on the post-synthetic hydrothermal treatment in NH4OH solution containing cetyltrimethylammonium bromide.
+The change in the concentration of NH4OH solution led to CON zeolites with different mesopore volumes.
+The effects of the NH4OH concentration on the structural properties of the treated samples were investigated by XRD, N2 adsorption, SEM, TEM, and 11B, 27Al, and 29Si MAS NMR analyses.
+In addition, in situ FTIR with pyridine and 2,4,6-trimethylpyridine as probe molecules was applied to investigate the acidic properties.
+In the methanol-to-olefin (MTO) reaction, the mesopore-containing CON-type zeolite showed a longer catalytic life than the parent zeolite.
+The enhanced catalytic properties could be attributed to the dual effects of the alkaline treatment on the porosity and acidity modification.